Police: Ohio Man Squirted Semen On Women At Walmart

 This isn’t the first time someone has been accused of squirting or smearing their bodily fluids on unsuspecting members of the public.
 Late last year, a Florida man was arrested after he reportedly poured semen on a woman at a Panera Bread restaurant.
 The Tallahassee Democrat reports that 28-year-old Patrick Bruce had entered the Panera Bread on Sept.
 12, where he encountered the unidentified woman.

 Also last year, a Pennsylvania man was arrested after he allegedly squirted semen on a woman’s buttocks.
 The woman claimed that she was shopping in a Bethlehem grocery store at the time of the incident, but she followed him out of the store and took cellphone photos of him in order to identify him to police.
-Lehigh Valley News reports that 57-year-old Michael Kevin Morris was charged with two counts of indecent assault, and a single charge of open lewdness.
+Lehigh Valley News reports that 57-year-old Michael Kevin Morris was charged with two counts of indecent assault and a single charge of open lewdness.

 Teenage boys ‘mixed their semen into icing and served it to teacher’ https://t.co/E9Za8jZhTc